psimika/secure-web-app/README.md

 ### On a Linux server (Ubuntu 16.04 example)

-First we connect to the server and create a `petfind` account:
+First we connect to the server and create a `petfind` account (Anicas 2016):

     sudo adduser petfind

-And we install PostgreSQL:
+And we install PostgreSQL (Ellingwood 2016):

     sudo apt-get install postgresql postgresql-contrib